Sir Boateng

 • How to install all TM1 Laptop drivers

-To produce 250W these are the PMW signals that drive the inverter’s transistor stages as follows.
+To produce 250W, the PMW signals drive the inverter’s transistor stages as follows.
 When the signal at pin 14 is high, transistor Q2 turns on, causing transistors Q4, Q5, and Q6 to turn on.
 Current flows from the +12V source (battery) connected at point a (marked with label a) through the upper half of the transformer (T1) primary and sinks to the ground via transistors Q4, Q5, and Q6.

-This FM transmitter project also uses only transistors and works very great.
+This FM transmitter project also uses only transistors and works very well.

-As a result of the electromagnetic induction, a voltage is induced in the transformer secondary, and this voltage contributes to the upper half cycle of the 220V output waveform.
+As a result of the electromagnetic induction, a voltage is induced in the transformer secondary, which contributes to the upper half cycle of the 220V output waveform.

-During this time, pin 11 will be low, and the subsequent stages will be inactive.
-When IC pin 11 goes high, Q3 is turned on, and as a result, Q7, Q8, and Q9 are also turned on.
+Pin 11 will be low during this time, and the subsequent stages will be inactive.
+When IC pin 11 goes high, Q3 is turned on, so Q7, Q8, and Q9 are also turned on.

 This 250W PWM inverter circuit causes current flows from the +12V source (labelled a) through the lower half of the transformer primary and sinks to the ground via transistors Q7, Q8, and Q9, and the induced voltage at the T2 secondary contributes to the lower half cycle of the 220V output waveform.